-Adjustments of room and board budgets and financial aid will be by year or semester only (no pro-rata adjustments possible).
+Adjustments of room and board budgets and financial aid will be by year or semester only.
 Juniors and seniors who intend to live in off-campus housing (other than fraternity or dormitory) must notify the Dean of Student's office prior to doing so.
 Freshmen and sophomores are required to live in campus housing.